 Society of Indexers (UK)

-The Society of Indexers has written and administers a training course based on the principle of open learning.
+The Society of Indexers (SI) has written and administers a training course based on the principle of open learning.
 Units, tutorial support and formal tests are all available separately, so that you can learn in your own way and at your own pace.
 The course ‘provides a grounding in the basic principles of indexing needed to produce useful, well-structured indexes.
 Analytical indexing skills are essential to identify concepts and to create entries which direct users effectively and efficiently to the most useful and appropriate content in a text.’

 American Society for Indexing

-The American Society for Indexing (ASI) course is adapted under licence from the Society of Indexers’ prestigious and well-established distance-learning course.
+The American Society for Indexing (ASI) training course is adapted under licence from the Society of Indexers’ prestigious and well-established distance-learning course.
 ‘Distance learners will be able to explore indexing and how to index via four self-study modules that are accessed online from a secure Training Course Website.’

 University of California Berkeley